UC-Davis-molecular-computing/scadnano/README.md

 1) It runs entirely in the browser, with no installation required.
 Currently only [Chrome](https://www.google.com/chrome/) is supported, with support for [Firefox](https://www.mozilla.org/en-US/firefox/), [Edge](https://www.microsoft.com/en-us/windows/microsoft-edge), and [Safari](https://www.apple.com/safari/) planned in the future.

-2) scadnano designs, while they can be edited manually in scadnano, can also be created and edited by a Python scripting library ([download](https://github.com/UC-Davis-molecular-computing/scadnano-python-package)/[documentation](https://web.cs.ucdavis.edu/~doty/scadnano/docs/)), to help automate tedious tasks.
+2) scadnano designs, while they can be edited manually in scadnano, can also be created and edited by a well-documented Python scripting library ([download](https://github.com/UC-Davis-molecular-computing/scadnano-python-package)/[documentation](https://web.cs.ucdavis.edu/~doty/scadnano/docs/)), to help automate tedious tasks.

 A secondary goal is that the file format should be easily readable, to help when debugging scripts.